jrie/kisslib/README.md

 * Fedora Workstation 25 - and can run with the "kisslib" binary (Tested 29.12.2016)
 * CentOS 7 using "kisslib-jessie" and related files, please see known issues (Tested 29.12.2016)
 * openSuse Tumbleweed (Tested 30.12.2016)
-* your favourite Linux distro here! (please get in touch and I try to give my best to get it working)
+* your favourite Linux distro here! (please get in touch and I try to test it if it runs on your flavour)

 ## I want to use it, not to compile!
 Heres how: